PRIMA v. KPU

-On 2 March 2023, the Central Jakarta District Court ordered the postponement of the 2024 Indonesian general election by fulfilling in entirety the demand brought by a minor party, Just and Prosperous People's Party (Partai Rakyat Adil Makmur, PRIMA), at their lawsuit against the General Elections Commission (KPU) after failing to qualify to participate in the election.
-One of the demand in their court petition is to postpone the election.
+Throughout March 2023, the Central Jakarta District Court and the General Election Supervisory Agency made separate rulings in favour of the Just and Prosperous People's Party (Partai Rakyat Adil Makmur, PRIMA) following the party's lawsuits against the General Elections Commission (KPU).
+The lawsuits were brought forth after PRIMA failed to qualify to participate in the 2024 Indonesian general election.
+One of the demands in PRIMA's court petitions was the postponement of the election, which was granted by the District Court.

-The court decision drew near-universal condemnation from Indonesia's political establishment, including President Joko Widodo, parliamentary leaders, and national politicians.
-The KPU affirmed that they will continue the election preparation process regardless of the court decision while preparing to submit the appeal over the decision to a higher court in two weeks.
+The District Court's decision drew near-universal condemnation from Indonesia's political establishment, including President Joko Widodo, parliamentary leaders, and national politicians,.
+The KPU appealed the case to the higher court on 10 March after affirming that they will continue the election preparation process regardless of the court decision.

+The Jakarta High Court, on 11 April 2023, decided to accept KPU's appeal and overruled South Jakarta District Court's decision to instruct the election delay.

 Background

-PRIMA Party

 The Just and Prosperous People's Party was formed through a merger of the People's Democratic Party (PRD) and numerous mass organizations.
 PRIMA's formation was announced on 27 May 2020, gained approval from the Ministry of Law and Human Rights on 29 September 2020, and officially founded on 1 June 2021.

 Most of the party members and officials during its declaration were PRD cadres and its affiliates.
 The only exception is R Gautama Wiranegara, a retired major general of Indonesian Army and was a general secretary of National Counter Terrorism Agency.